noodlecollie/TrenchBroom/TF2 support roadmap.md

 	* Again, done in a limited way for the first pass.
 * Add support for reading TF2 FGD.
 If there's fancy stuff in there (eg. entity I/O), just ignore it for now.
 	* This is done, and entities are recognised correctly.
 * Add support for exporting MAP to VMF.
-Unclear whether this would be better implemented as an external utility or an internal routine.
 	* This is done.
+Maps are saved normally using the Valve map format (which we may need to augment in future), and are saved as a VMF when exporting.

 ### VPK Support